trueos/trueos-docs/trueos-handbook/luminaconfig.rst

 .. figure:: images/lumina22c.png
    :scale: 100%

+   Session Window Manager

-Drop-down menus are provided for configuring the following:
+Drop-down menus are provided for configuring all options:

-* **Number of Workspaces:** up to *10* workspaces can be defined, with a default of *2*.
+* **Number of Workspaces:** A maximum of *10* workspaces can be defined, with a default of *2*.

-* **New Window Placement:** indicates where new windows are placed on the screen.
-Choices are "Align in a Row", "Align in a Column", "Cascade", or "Underneath Mouse".
+* **New Window Placement:** Indicates where new windows are placed on the screen.
+Choices are *Align in a Row*, *Align in a Column*, *Cascade", or *Underneath Mouse*.

-* **Focus Policy:** indicates when windows receive focus.
-Choices are "Click to Focus", "Active Mouse Focus", or "Strict Mouse Focus".
+* **Focus Policy:** Indicates when windows receive focus.
+Choices are *Click to Focus*, *Active Mouse Focus*, or *Strict Mouse Focus*.

-* **Window Theme:** controls the appearance of the frame around application windows.
-The "Window Theme Preview" screen can be used to preview the selected theme.
+* **Window Theme:** Controls the appearance of the frame around application windows.
+The :guilabel:`Window Theme Preview` screen can be used to preview the selected theme.

-The Advanced Editor, seen in :numref:`Figure %s: Window Manager - Advanced <lumina29>` , allows you to manually adjust every setting related to the display of windows on your system.
+The :guilabel:`Advanced Editor`, seen in :numref:`Figure %s <lumina29>`, provides options to manually adjust every setting related to the display of windows on the system.

 .. _lumina29:

 .. figure:: images/lumina29.png
    :scale: 100%

+   Window Manager - Advanced

 .. index:: application startup shortcuts